Lewistown Weather Forecast For The Week Ahead - News Break

 Wednesday, May 26

-Mostly sunny in the day; while partly cloudy then chance rain showers during night
+Light rain then showers and thunderstorms in the day; while chance showers and thunderstorms then patchy fog during night

 Thursday, May 27

-Showers and thunderstorms likely then showers and thunderstorms in the day; while showers and thunderstorms then showers and thunderstorms likely during night
+Patchy fog then sunny in the day; while partly cloudy during night

 Friday, May 28